Skip to main content

 CommandNotes

-grep / rgSmart: uses MongoDB query engine at collection/db scope
+grep / rgSmart: MongoDB query engine at collection/db scope, regex at file scope

-jqQuery JSON; use .[] prefix for JSONL files
+jqQuery JSON; use .[] prefix when iterating JSONL files

 wcSmart: uses countDocuments() server-side